 The Voice Acting

-Performance wise, everyone is fine.
-No one does a terrible job, nor do they achieve greatness either.
+Performance-wise, everyone is fine.
+No one does a terrible job, nor do they achieve greatness.
 The entire cast sounds completely uninspired and tired, especially when compared to the ’94 animation.
-Including the performance by the great James Earl Jones who reprises his role of Mufasa, this time around not acquiring anywhere near the determination in his voice that was once portrayed.
+Including the performance by the great James Earl Jones who reprises his role of Mufasa, this time around without anywhere near the determination in his voice.

 Once more, it is fine.
 There is nothing technically wrong with the songs or music numbers in the flick, except that they lack the flare from the first movie.
 Nothing more to report.

 Read More From Reelrundown

 If everything I just described was mostly “fine” then why am I so angry about this particular remake?
 Because it is another addition in this long trend of lazy remakes where its only purpose is to ‘copy & paste’ the entire script of the original, but turn it into a two hour live-action version.
 This tactic is cynical, manipulative, and aggravatingly lazy.
 There is none of the magic, heart, or soul in any of these remakes that are so clearly seen in their predecessors.
 They exist so the studio can trick audiences into paying full ticket prices to watch a movie they can already see in the comfort of their own homes.
 On the Disney+ streaming service no less!
 These are the reasons as to why I am angry.